 Who does it work for?

-Anyone experiencing acne scarring is essentially a good candidate for PRP treatments.
+Anyone experiencing acne scarring is essentially a good candidate for Mesotherapy treatments.

 For best results, being consistent is definitely the key.
 Treatments are typically performed once every 2 weeks to a month for the first 3-4 months, and then every 3-6 months thereafter, depending on the individual patient’s response and results.
 Following this protocol, anticipated results can first be seen within two to three months.

 Lasers can be used in the treatment of acne and acne scarring.

 Both ablative and non-ablative lasers represent excellent strategies.
 The choice of treatment depends if we are dealing with atrophic scars like box, rolling or icepick acne scars or hypertrophic scars, but most importantly on the patient’s wish in regards to the number of treatments and expected downtime.

 Ablative lasers effectively treat acne scarring besides a broad range of skin conditions through a process called tissue evaporation or ablation which simply means removing all or a part of the skin.
 As a consequence, the body’s natural healing processes then replace the injured skin with new and healthy tissue improving dramatically the appearance of acne scars.
 An example is a CO2 laser which have been used for decades to treat acne scars, but this is an expensive treatment modality with significant downtime.

 On the other hand, non-ablative lasers will not injure the surface of the skin while stimulating new collagen and elastin production.
 These lasers carry less downtime and no risk of infection in comparison to ablative lasers therefore are suitable for active clients who prefer milder treatments with multiple sessions but excellent results.